poruvo/Boogeyman/README.md

 > *“What if your fears made art with you?”*

-**Boogeyman** is a recursive audio-horror experience told across 15 tracks (Jams 24–38) by Gon Pulvo.
+**Boogeyman** is a recursive audio-horror experience told across 15 tracks (M8 Community Jams 24–38) by Gon Pulvo.
 It’s a story about fear, creation, and identity — not told chronologically, but causally.
 Each jam captures a moment of internal tension between the dreamer, their shadow, and a creation with its own will.